mcairlangga2/MambaInterp/README.md

 ```

 ## Customized Mamba
-In CustomizeMamba, I define a function to replace the original slow_forward.
-Make sure you uninstall the causal-conv1d and mamba-ssm; otherwise, they will not go to slow_forward.
+In CustomizeMamba, I implement a function that replaces the original slow_forward method in the FalconMambaMixer class.
+This approach allows us to intercept and analyze intermediate values during the forward pass without directly modifying the Hugging Face transformers package.
+Important: Before using this code, make sure to uninstall the CUDA-optimized packages causal-conv1d and mamba-ssm.
+Their presence will cause the model to use the optimized implementation path instead of the slow_forward method we're instrumenting.
+I chose this non-invasive approach rather than directly modifying the Hugging Face source code to preserve the integrity of the package and avoid potential compatibility issues.